By Kylie Hinson, Kylie Hinson Photography

-You might be looking for someone direct who will take charge or someone who is more laid back and go with the flow.
+You might be looking for someone direct who will take charge or someone who is more laid back and goes with the flow.
 Ask them about their working style to determine if they are a good match for your needs and personality.

 - How would you describe your photo editing style?

 Asking the photographer to describe their editing style will help to determine if they are the right fit.
 Is their style light and airy, dark and moody, true to color, or something else?
-If wanting a specific editing style, make sure to find a photographer who edits in that style so that you don’t end up disappointed with the final gallery of images.
+If you want a specific editing style, make sure to find a photographer who edits in that style so that you don’t end up disappointed with the final gallery of images.

 - Do you have a second photographer with you?